srl-labs/containerlab-app/README.md

   ghcr.io/srl-labs/containerlab-web:latest
 ```

-Open `https://localhost:3001`, accept the self-signed development certificate if your browser asks, and log in with a Linux user accepted by `clab-api-server`.
+Open `https://localhost:3001`, accept the self-signed development certificate if your browser asks, and log in with an allowed Linux/PAM user from the API server host.

 At login, enter a `clab-api-server` URL reachable from inside the web container, such as `https://lab-host.example.com:8090`.
 One app session can include multiple API endpoints; add the first endpoint at login and add more from the endpoint settings.